healthywalk/nifty-ultrasonic-ranger-microbit/README.md

 Available at both Microbit V1.5 and Microbit V2.0.
 This extension automatically fixes the pulse width measurement bug in Microbit V1.5.
 * Grove Ultrasonic Ranger (initialize with single pin)
+* HC-SR04(Only products that can operate at 3V) (initialize with triger pin and echo pin)
-* HC-SR04 (initialize with triger pin and echo pin)
+* RCWL-1601 (initialize with triger pin and echo pin)

 ## Methods
 * Initialization    (Always run at the beginning)